 SafeConnect is ResNet's new network registration and security compliance tool.
 SafeConnect will ensure that computers have the necessary security requirements to protect them from malware, spyware, exploits, and operating system security holes.
 This will result in improved performance and reduced downtime for cleaning and repairs due to malware.

 SafeConnect requires the use of a lightweight program known as a "policy key," which must be installed on computers using Windows or Mac OS X operating systems in order for them to access the network.
-The policy key will verify that computers are meeting the key components of UCSD's Minimum Network Security Requirements, specifically looking to make sure that a computer has:
+The policy key will verify that computers are meeting the key components of UC San Diego's Minimum Network Security Requirements, specifically looking to make sure that a computer has:

 The policy key will prompt you to take action if your computer is found to have fallen behind on any necessary updates.
 While all network devices must register on SafeConnect, mobile devices (e.g., phones, tablets, game systems with a built-in browser) will not need to install the Policy Key.
 Other network devices without a built-in browser can be registered by emailing ResNet (click here for details).

 Note that SafeConnect does not monitor your network traffic, nor does it record information about your computer beyond what is needed to connect.

 ResNet continues to make every effort to ensure that your network experience is as productive and secure as possible.
 If you have additional questions, please see our Safe•Connect FAQ.

 Follow the steps below to ensure that your computer meets all the requirements for registration.